Holistic Visual Management Board

 This isn’t sci-fi.
 This is the Holistic Visual Management Huddle Board—the superhero sidekick of operational excellence.

-This 1,800-word guide will show you how to design, deploy, and evolve a huddle board that doesn’t just display information—it drives decisions, prevents problems, and builds culture.
+This guide will show you how to design, deploy, and evolve a huddle board that doesn’t just display information—it drives decisions, prevents problems, and builds culture.
 Whether you’re in manufacturing, healthcare, logistics, or retail, this framework works.

 What Is a Holistic Visual Management Huddle Board?